What Is a Lease Agreement?

 - Names and contact information of the parties;

-- Premises, its address, and description.
+- The premises, their address, and description.
 It may be simple, for example, just the address and the number of the apartment, but it should be identified, otherwise, the agreement cannot be valid;

 - Duration of the agreement.
 List the date when the lease begins and ends to have a clear understanding of when the legal relationship and the promises begin and finish;